george24601/notes/specific/mysql/misc.md

 cadinality is done by sampling and predicting , see if  you can use `force index(a)` clause , and use `show index from t` to see if index data matches the reality

 may consider using UNION instead of OR, because OR may trigger FTS. `idx_col IS NULL OR idx_col = val` often triggers full table scan

+why do you need undo log (for A?) why do you need redo log (optimization for D, to improve on random write?)